Comfort Suites At WestGate Mall

 Arts & Museums

 Located in the Chapman Cultural Center, the Spartanburg Art Museum is a great artistic outlet for both visitors and locals.
-With rotating exhibits ranging from a variety of mediums like sculpture, pop art, watercolors and antique restoration, the museum has something for every art enthusiast.
+With rotating exhibits that show a variety of mediums like sculpture, pop art, watercolors and antique restoration, the museum has something for every art enthusiast.
 For both children and adults, the museum offers educational programs to hone your artistic talents in drawing, pottery, sculpture, jewelry making, basket-weaving and stained glass.
 Art camps are also a great way to get children involved and inspired by local artists.

 The Artists' Guild Gallery is in the Chapman Cultural Center.
 There are monthly art exhibits, some of which showcase art available for purchase.
 This gallery features art in a variety of forms, from contemporary and fine art to sculptures and photography.